mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/repo-setup/index.md

 1. Open your browser at [https://github.com/your-user/cicd-hello-world/commits/master](https://github.com/your-user/cicd-hello-world/commits/master).
 1. Select the green checkmark next to the latest commit.
 1. Select the "Details" link next to "build".
 This takes you to the now-familiar Tekton dashboard.
-1. In the sidebar click on "PipelineRuns".
+1. In the sidebar select "PipelineRuns".
 1. You will see the latest build (the one at the very top) is for the v0.1 alpha tag.
 1. After it completes, if will push a docker image to DockerHub with the `v0.1` tag: `your-user/hello-world:v0.1`.